gianmarcopinna/gianmarcopinna.github.io/content/authors/admin/_index.md

 My research interests include topics in labor economics and applied microeconomics.

 I also hold a B.Sc. in Economics from the University of Cagliari and a M.Sc. in Economics from the University of Bologna.
-I have also worked in between my Master's and Ph.D. studies as a trainee and a research analyst in the DG-Economics of the European Central Bank and as a trainee in the Economics Department of the European Investment Bank.
+I have also worked in between my Master's and Ph.D. studies in the Directorate of Economics of the European Central Bank and in the Economics Department of the European Investment Bank.